Shintaro Kawabata: Porsche Carrera Cup Japan

 In early 2013, Kawabata was selected by Porsche Japan for their PCCJ Young Driver Development Program, which saw the Osaka-born driver compete in that year's Carrera Cup Japan season.
 In his only season in the category, Kawabata scored two wins, both at the final round of the season at Suzuka and ended the season sixth in points.

 Super GT

 In early 2017, Kawabata made his Super GT debut, racing for Team UpGarage with Bandoh alongside Yuhki Nakayama.
 Kawabata scored his first points at the second round of the season at Fuji by taking ninth and scored further points at Chang, finishing seventh and ending the season 20th on six points.

 Ahead of the 2018 season, Kawabata joined Team Taisan for his sophomore season in GT300, partnering Shinnosuke Yamada.
 Kawabata finished ninth in the season opener at Okayama, which would be the team's only points finish of the season as they finished 21st in the standings.

 In 2020, Kawabata returned to Super GT, joining Audi Team Hitotsuyama alongside Christopher Mies.
 With Mies unable to enter Japan due to the pandemic, Kawabata was joined by Tsubasa Kondo on the eve of the season opening round at Fuji.
 After scoring points at Fuji and Motegi, the pair scored their only win of the season at Suzuka and concluded the season 11th in points.

 Kawabata returned to Audi Team Hitotsuyama for 2021, partnering Takuro Shinohara for his fourth season in Super GT.
-At the penultimate round of the season at Motegi, Kawabata scored his second win in GT300 and ended the season 15th in points.
+At the penultimate round of the season at Motegi, he scored his second win in GT300 and ended the season 15th in points.

 Following Satoshi Motoyama's departure from Super GT after the opening round of the 2022 Super GT season, Kawabata joined Team LeMans as a third driver for the first Fuji round of the season.
 Kawabata finished 14th in the Golden Week endurance.
 For the second Fuji round, Kawabata joined Pacific Racing Team as a third driver alongside Kei Cozzolino and Takeshi Kimura.
 In his second one-off appearance of the season, Kawabata finished 12th.
 In early 2023, it was announced that Kawabata would return to Pacific Racing Team as a third driver alongside Liang Jiatong and Ryohei Sakaguchi.
 In his four starts, Kawabata finished 11th at the second Suzuka round, which would turn out to be the team's best finish of the season.